2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/oqtane/index.md

 [Oqtane](https://oqtane.org/) is a modern [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) based platform similar to Dnn.
 It's inspired by the Dnn model but uses the latest .net core and more.

-👉 As of now (August 2021) 2sxc works great on Oqtane and Dnn.
+👉 As of May 2021 2sxc works great on Oqtane as well.

 ## Install Oqtane and 2sxc